Zackary-Vanche/logic_gates_mazes/README.md

 ## Inspiration

-The games "The Witness" and ["Chromagraph"](https://adam-rumpf.github.io/games/chromagraph.html) gave me a lot of ideas for graph-theory oriented levels.
+The games "The Witness", ["Chromagraph"](https://adam-rumpf.github.io/games/chromagraph.html) and ["The NandGame"](https://nandgame.com/) gave me a lot of ideas.

 ## License